stevemar/powerai-image-memorability/README.md

-# Predicting Image Memorability with NASNet in Keras on PowerAI
+# Predicting Image Memorability with MemNet in Keras on PowerAI

 This code pattern will enable you to build an application that predicts how "unique" or "memorable" images are.
-You'll do this through the Keras deep learning library, using the NASNet architecture.
+You'll do this through the Keras deep learning library, using the MemNet architecture.
 The dataset this neural network will be trained on is called "LaMem" (Large-scale Image Memorability), by MIT.
-In order to process the 45,000 training images and 10,000 testing images (224x224 RGB) efficiently, we'll be training the neural network on a PowerAI machine on NIMBIX, enabling us to benefit from NVLink (direct CPU-GPU memory interconnect) without needing any extra code.
+In order to process the 45,000 training images and 10,000 testing images (227x227 RGB) efficiently, we'll be training the neural network on a PowerAI machine on NIMBIX, enabling us to benefit from NVLink (direct CPU-GPU memory interconnect) without needing any extra code.
 Once the model has been trained on PowerAI, we'll convert it to a CoreML model and expose it via a web application written in Swift, running on a Kitura server on macOS.

 When the reader has completed this pattern, they'll understand how to:

 * Train a Keras model on PowerAI.
 * Use a custom loss function with a Keras model.
-* Use `DataSequence` to generate regressor data for Keras models.
-* Convert Keras models that deal with images to CoreML models.
+* Convert tf.keras models that deal with images to CoreML models.
 * Use the Apple Vision framework with a CoreML model in Swift to get `VNCoreMLFeatureValueObservation`s.
 * Host a Web Server with Kitura
 * Expose a Mustache HTTP template through Kitura